DianaMayalo/Phase-2-Project/README.md

 ---

 ## Business Understanding
 The film industry is risky but rewarding.
 Production decisions like genre, budget, and target audience can make or break a movie's financial success.
-For us as Silverline Studios entering this competitive landscape, data driven decisions must be made, not guesswork, to ensure an edge over competitors and overall commercial success.
+For us as Silverline Studios entering this competitive landscape, data-driven decisions must be made, not guesswork, to ensure an edge over competitors and overall commercial success.

 This project is designed to provide data-driven answers to key business questions:

-Which genres consistently deliver the highest global revenue?
+- Which genres consistently deliver the highest global revenue?

-Does runtime affect audience rating, total gross, and if so by how much, and what can we learn from it?
+- Does runtime affect audience rating, total gross, and if so, by how much, and what can we learn from it?

-Does marketing and popularity directly correlate with total_gross, and if so, how can we exploit this to our advantage?
+- Does marketing and popularity directly correlate with total_gross, and if so, how can we exploit this to our advantage?

-Can we predict the total gross of a movie based on its genre?
+- Can we predict the total gross of a movie based on its genre?
 Use this information to target high grossing genres.

-How is our competition?
+- How is our competition?
 Which studios are on an upward trend that we can confirm?
-What can we emulate from the coninued success?
+What can we emulate from the continued success?

-Do indie and major studios, having different financial levels of muscle, have significantly different average_ratings?
-If so how do we position ourselves to be competitive in the market?
+- Do indie and major studios, having different financial levels of muscle, have significantly different average_ratings?
+If so, how do we position ourselves to be competitive in the market?

-The goal of analyzing historical movie data and applying statistical techniques is to equip the studio with actionable insights that reduce risk, maximize profit potential, and guide smarter production investments.
+- The goal of analyzing historical movie data and applying statistical techniques is to equip the studio with actionable insights that reduce risk, maximize profit potential, and guide smarter production investments.

 ---